khlee12/python3-programming-specialization/1. Python Basics/notes.md

   - increment
   - decrement
 - while statement
-- for statement
-do some lines for multiple times(iteration)
+- for statement (see iteration part of sequences) do some lines for multiple times(iteration)
-- if statement
+- if statement(conditional execution)

 - import statement
 - print statement

 Instances